This is an expansion of an article from my book " Bawdy Houses, Bums & Illicit Booze: Prostitution, Vagrancy & Murder, Guelph 1870's-1953."

 An autopsy, performed by Dr. Draper and Dr. Robert Talbot, of this city, … showed that two bullets, one of which is a 32-calibre steel-jacket missile, such as is used in automatic pistols, caused the death...working on the theory of a bootleggers' fight, the police say that the trail leads to Buffalo, and that arrests are expected any minute.

+Whatever the reporters stated, one thing was clear.
 Someone had disliked Veroni enough to shoot him three times—once directly in his head.
 In stereotypical gangland style, the shooter(s) then tossed him out of moving car.
 Upon hitting the ground, his lifeless body rolled about sixty feet.

 The car used in the murder was not his.
 The local police found Vernoni’s vehicle parked on 11th Street in Niagara Falls, NY.
 According to the news reports and police information, he had left it there earlier to join "friends" at the (Louis) Deviti Restaurant.
-Why he was there exactly is not known but it was noted in reports that this was most certainly a gathering of the region’s more powerful crime families.
+Why he was there exactly is not known, but it was noted in reports that this was most certainly a gathering of the region’s more powerful crime families.

 According to his wife, Maria, Veroni had left to attend to some business in the United States.
 However, as many residents in the Ward and Veroni’s associates could have confirmed, his business had nothing to do with his bakery or grocery store.
 Instead, it had everything to do with his position as a cross-border supplier.
 In fact, United States agents speculated that he was "mixed up in a black hand gang" and that his death resulted from a “bootlegger’s quarrel.”
 His incarceration in October 1921 for selling liquor—caught after being on the lam for over a year, seems to validate this assumption.

 Whatever the actual cause, it had nothing to do with robbery.
 Veroni’s pockets contained $120.
 He was also wearing a diamond ring, a diamond stickpin and a gold chain.
-While most historians agree it had something to do with the true nature of his business, they cannot agree definitely on who was behind Veroni’s death and/or who was responsible for actually pulling the trigger.
+While most historians agree it had something to do with the true nature of his business, they cannot agree definitively on who was behind Veroni’s death and/or who was responsible for actually pulling the trigger.
 Some believe Veroni ran afoul of some of his American or Canadian associates.
 They frequently point to The Sicilian group “The Good Killers” headed by Stefano Magaddino—later rising to the position of “Don.”
 Along the way Magaddino had gained the nickname of “The Undertaker.”